 Section III: Absence and Tardiness Policy

-To ensure active participation and accountability among members of the Student Government Association, while providing clear guidelines for handling absences from meetings and official events.
+To ensure active participation and accountability among members of SGA, while providing clear guidelines for handling absences from meetings and official events.

 Types of Absences and Tardiness

 An excused absence is an absence due to unforeseen circumstances, such as illness, family emergency, academic conflicts, or other legitimate reasons.
 An excused absence must be communicated in advance whenever possible.